Entrepreneur Jade Sancho-Duser is collaborating with Garden State Hemp to provide New Jersey cannabis education and alternative medicine courses.

 “They provide a card but not many answers,” Sancho-Duser said.

-Dosing is one of issues Sancho-Duser would like to address.
-Those who take too much, especially of edibles, usually create the foolish stories that make people afraid of cannabis, when like everything else, it works well in moderation.
+Dosing is one of the issues Sancho-Duser would like to address in her New Jersey cannabis education.
+Those who take too much, especially edibles, usually create the foolish stories that make people afraid of cannabis, when like everything else, it works well in moderation.

 When she first became a medical cannabis patient, she told her prescribing doctor her dosage; he was “blown away that it can even be thought of that way.”